ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 PfSense boots with default configuration for LAN network.
 Your task is to configure it correctly and build a LAN network valid for the configuration provided below.
 If done correctly, you should be able to access the pfSense WebGUI from machines on your virtual LAN network (such as kali and ubuntu server).

-IMPORTANT: After configuring LAN network using pfSense CLI, you'll have to reboot your network adapter or kali and ubuntu linux for new network configurations to take effect.
+IMPORTANT: After configuring LAN network using pfSense CLI, you'll have to reboot virtual machine's network adapter or alternatively reboot (kali and ubuntu linux) for new network configurations to take effect.

 ```
 LAN Network Specifications: